How to Choose the Best Product Analytics Tool for You

 What Is Product Analytics?

-Product analytics is the practice of measuring and analyzing how users interact with the product, including events, visits, and interactions.
+Product analytics is the practice of measuring and analyzing how users interact with the product, including events, visits, impactful survey questions and interactions.
 This helps teams create product experiences that lead to conversions, subscriptions, higher retention, and increased revenue.

 Key Features of a Product Analytics Tool